MCT-master/mct-master.github.io/_posts/2019-04-18-brexisonification.md

 * ExcelEd - Editing and adjusting the data set
 * MaxMSP - Main patch for translating the data into parameter values, midi & importing and processing video
 * Max for Live - imports the patch into ableton
-* Ableton Live - Map parameter values to audio and composition.
+* Ableton Live - Map parameter values to audio and composition

 When deciding how to approach creating the sonification system, we decided to stick to our strengths.
 We had previously been using Max4Live to process Motion capture data earlier in the academic year.
 When we came with this objective, we thought we could use a similar technique to process this type of code.
 One advantage to this method is that if we use M4L for different sonifications, we become more adept to the program.
 Eventually we might be more adept at M4L  and advance to creating auditory displays that can be fed various data sets.